-We have analysed these responses as part of the evidence required in the development of the Margate Town Investment Plan.
-The information gathered through this engagement as well as statistical data about Margate’s residents, businesses and stakeholders is being used to help define the Town Investment Plan and inform selection of projects.
+In 2020 the first phase of community and local engagement focused on developing a shared vision and understanding priorities for change.
+Responses to Margate Town Deal questionnaires, face to face and digital events were analysed as part of the evidence required in the development of the Margate Town Investment Plan.
+The information gathered through this engagement as well as statistical data about Margate’s residents, businesses and stakeholders was used to help define the Town Investment Plan and inform selection of projects.

 If you need either of these reports in an alternative format please contact us.

 We are now in a second phase of engagement of the Margate Town Deal which aims to support the business case development stage in the Town Deal process.
 We have up to twelve months to submit full business cases following the final project list being submitted to the Government in June 2021.
 It is important that the Board bring the community along with them on Margate’s Town Deal journey and help ‘make it Margate’.
 If you’d like to find out about engagement events and activities during the business case phase please join our mailing list.

 The Panel, of around 50 members, was set up in October 2020 and worked with the Town Deal Board and project team to develop the Town Investment Plan which has provisionally secured up to £22.2 million of funding from the Ministry of Housing, Communities and Local Government (MHCLG).
 We have just completed a process of increasing and refreshing the panel membership to support the next phase of the town deal.
 Thank you to everyone who applied to join the Panel, we had over 80 people apply.
 We are looking forward to welcoming those who were successful to the next People’s Panel meeting this summer.